codemanas/cm-typesense-docs/docs/shortcode.md

 - Values: `show` or `hide`
 - Description: Shows or hide the number of search results retrieved
 - Default: `show`

+####routing
+- Values: `enable` or `disable`
+- Description: Enable or Disable routing feature - this adds the selected search query / facets / filters of the current searches being made to the browser URL.
+Allowing users to share the current search state.
+- Default: `disable`

 ##Autocomplete